AMS 2750 Rev F changes… What’s new?

 More about CCPI Europe

-CCPI Europe was founded in 1984 on the outskirts of Sheffield, UK – known famously as “The Steel City” thanks to its global reputation for steel production during the industrial revolution.
+CCPI Europe began in 1984 on the outskirts of Sheffield, United Kingdom – known famously as “The Steel City” thanks to its global reputation for steel production during the industrial revolution.

-With over 35 years of industry experience delivering temperature measurement solutions to a wide spectrum of industries including aerospace, automotive, glass, steel and many more.
-We are the experts in the field of manufacturing and calibration of temperature sensors, working in partnership with our customers to ensure we exceed their expectations.
+Furthermore, CCPI Europe has over 35 years of industry experience in delivering temperature measurement solutions.
+This consists of a wide spectrum of industries including aerospace, automotive, glass, steel and many more.
+We are the experts in the field of manufacturing and calibration of temperature sensors.
+Therefore, we work in partnership with our customers to ensure we exceed their expectations.

-Our products and support have not only helped our customers improve the quality of their products, but our in-process solutions have helped them reduce both downtime and operational costs.
+Our products and support have helped our customers improve the quality of their products.
+As well as our in-process solutions helping them reduce both downtime and operational costs.

-The laboratory is a fully automated, state of the art thermal calibration laboratory and operates in temperature range of –200 °C to 1600 °C and holds some of the tightest uncertainties of measurement (BMC) for thermal calibrations held by a commercial calibration laboratory.
+The laboratory is fully automated, state of the art thermal calibration laboratory and operates in temperature range of –200 °C to 1600 °C. As a result, it holds some of the tightest uncertainties of measurement (BMC) for thermal calibrations held by a commercial calibration laboratory.
 This capability is why CCPI Europe is the organisation that understands sensor tolerances!

-The laboratory holds UKAS accreditation (No. 0600) (IEC 17025) for the calibration of thermocouples, resistance thermometers and associated measurement instrumentation such as controllers, indicators, chart records and multi-function calibrators.
+The laboratory holds UKAS accreditation (No. 0600) (IEC 17025) for the calibration of thermocouples, resistance thermometers and associated measurement instrumentation.
+These include controllers, indicators, chart records and multi-function calibrators.